Zotters/fiji-oil/README.md

 ![](https://i.ibb.co/YTKXfNVK/Fiji-Oil20.png)
 *Welcome to the Fiji Oil project.
-This script is made for FiveM, it was built on the QBX framework.
-It features a rich configuration and a collection and refining process to oil.
-This adds a new way for players to earn money on your server while introducing new items that can be used in various ways.*
+This is an open-source oil project made for FiveM.
+This script adds ways for players to collect, refine, package and deliever oil to earn money.
+Please keep in mind that this is a work in progress and all features are not listed and features that are listed may not function properly.*

 # WORK IN PROGRESS
-*This is a work in progress!
-Not all features are available.
-Available features may not function properly, if you experience issues please share!*
+*All features are not listed and features that are listed may not function properly!
+If you are experiencing [https://github.com/Zotters/fiji-oil/issues](issues) please open a [https://github.com/Zotters/fiji-oil/issues/new/choose](new_issue).*

 ## Features
 * Open valve at pump, oil flows for a certain amount of time.